stateflow-dev/adaptive-runtime/README.md

 > **Not** a chatbot framework. **Not** an LLM wrapper. **Not** a workflow builder.
 >
-> An **adaptive runtime intelligence layer** — the missing piece between your application logic and production reality.
+> An **adaptive runtime intelligence layer** — the missing piece between your AI logic and production reality.

 ---

 ## The Problem

-Most frameworks solve the *logic* problem.
+Most AI frameworks solve the *model* problem.
 Nobody solves the *runtime* problem.

 ```
-Your service in development:   Works perfectly.
+Your AI agent in development:   Works perfectly.
-Your service in production:    Crashes.
-Loses state.
+Your AI agent in production:    Crashes.
+Forgets state.
 Retries blindly.
 Dies silently.
 ```

-Long-running systems fail in production because of:
+Production AI systems fail because of:

 - 💥 **No crash recovery** — state lost on restart
-- 🧠 **No memory** — service forgets context between sessions
+- 🧠 **No memory** — agent forgets context between sessions
 - 🔁 **Retry chaos** — blind retries with no back-off
 - 📉 **No confidence scoring** — decisions made without certainty
 - 🌊 **No contextual awareness** — can't adapt to changing conditions

 **Adaptive Runtime fixes this.**

----

-## Why Adaptive Runtime Exists

-Most frameworks focus on *what* a system should do.

-Adaptive Runtime focuses on *what happens* when the system has already been running for hours, days, or weeks — and something goes wrong.

-It provides:

-- **state persistence** — runtime memory that survives crashes and restarts
-- **contextual awareness** — understanding of current operating conditions
-- **confidence-aware decisions** — actions weighted by certainty, not just rules
-- **recovery workflows** — automatic restoration from checkpoints after failure

-All of this without requiring a cloud service, LLM, or external orchestration platform.

 ---